Anarchy is the absence of central government and there are two kinds of definitions.

 Thomas Hobbes famously claimed that life in stateless societies was “nasty, brutish, and short,” but he was 1/3 wrong.
 Tribal societies have always loved their way of life and clearly never considered it “nasty”.
 Although life was mostly pleasant for the short time tribal people expected to live, it was brutish and short with a high rate of violent death and brutally constraining tribal and religious social norms that shackled individual freedoms.
 People worried about witchcraft and evil spirits and endured numerous indignities of traditional initiations and small-scale hierarchy.
 There are abusive family relationships in all societies, but in tribal societies, family is all you have and it is much harder to escape an abusive relationship.

-Modern people would not say that stateless societies were a “great success for much of ancient history”, because stateless people have endured a life of poverty with life expectancy in the low 30s and have very little lifestyle choice because of extreme ignorance about the world.
-Traditional peoples have had very limited information about other places and other possible ways of life.
-Although stateless people mostly do not voluntarily leave to join large-scale societies, that is partly due to ignorance about other possibilities and across history there has been much more movement away from stateless societies than vice versa.
+Modern people would not say that stateless societies were a “great success for much of ancient history”, because all stateless people have always endured lives of poverty and life expectancy in small-scale societies rarely exceeds the low 30s.
+Stateless peoples have always had very little lifestyle choice because of extreme ignorance about the world and other possible ways of life.
+Traditional peoples have had very limited knowledge about anything other than what they learn from the small number of people around them.
+Although stateless people rarely leave to voluntarily join large-scale societies, that is partly due to their ignorance about other possibilities.
+Nevertheless, across history there has been much more movement away from stateless societies than vice versa.
 Today, almost nobody from a large-scale society would willingly trade places permanently with an average person in any small-scale society.

-The other form of anarchy can happen when governments break down, and the absence of government rule enforcement is anything but liberating for most people because living standards plummet over time.
+The other form of anarchy is in large-scale societies.
+This can happen when governments break down, but the absence of government rules and enforcement is anything but liberating for most people because living standards plummet.
 In a long-term government breakdown, violence rises to the sort of high levels seen in tribal societies.
-This doesn’t happen overnight because social norms and expectations take time to change so a temporary anarchy is often quite peaceful.
-For example, when anarchy is temporarily caused by a natural disaster, humans commonly tend to be motivated to cooperate to help each other survive.
-But in situations where people do not expect that government will return as it was before, gangs and warlords typically arise to fill the political power vacuum.
+This doesn’t happen overnight because social norms and expectations take time to change so a temporary anarchy can be quite peaceful.
+For example, when anarchy is temporarily caused by a natural disaster, humans commonly tend to be motivated to cooperate to help each other survive (although nonviolent looting is common).
+But in situations where people do not expect that the government will return, gangs and warlords typically arise to fill the political power vacuum.

 Indeed, tribal societies are similar to gang societies, but tribal societies are typically spread out over a large geographic area which limits their opportunities for conflict.
 Rising population density increases the potential for conflict and hierarchies (governments) tend to arise to manage it.
 Modern gang societies are different because they tend to originate in denser communities with towns and cities and they establish hierarchies to compete with other gangs and government forces.